 The concentration of credit risk is mainly affected by creditors' rating and the client's industry.
-As of December 31, 2023 and 2022, both 97% of the Company's accounts receivable were concentrated on top five sales clients.
+As of December 31, 2024 and 2023, 99% and 97%, respectively, of the Company's accounts receivable were concentrated on top five sales clients.